WarmisharrowPy/agentic-pm-prototype/README.md

-# agentic-predictive-maintenance-proto
+# Agentic Predictive Maintenance Prototype

-Prototype: Master/Worker Agentic AI for predictive vehicle maintenance.
+Prototype scaffold for an Agentic AI predictive maintenance system.
+See docs/ for design and demo steps.